 0 Comments

-![]() The Three of Coins shows two men singing the Gregorian Chant, an abbot who is stroking his chin, a six-pointed star from an architectural feature that I multiplied into the three that you see, and an arched hallway.
+![]() This Three of Coins shows two men singing the Gregorian Chant, an abbot who is stroking his chin, a six-pointed star from an architectural feature that I multiplied into the three that you see, and an arched hallway.
 Sometimes these images are from an accompanying story, so there isn't a representation of someone specific.
 Quite a few of the people in the Lua Tarot are anonymous or unidentified, like this abbot.
 All that is identified about the other two people in the collage is that they are doing a Gregorian Chant. ![]() Discovering the people in the Lua Tarot.
 This is not Jesus.
 I know he looks like him, but this is from a photograph of a Persian man from the late 1870s.
 (That’s a laurel wreath on his head.)
-As a deck creator, particularly one who excavates 19th century photographs and engravings, I seek out images that fit intuitively and functionally with the collages that I create.
-It’s hard to explain, but there’s a whole process.
-I get into a “space” for the card I’m designing and open to a particular flow of creativity. ![]() Lord of Prudence.
+As a deck creator, particularly one who excavates from 19th century photographs and engravings, I dig for images that for me fit intuitively and functionally with the collages that I create.
+It’s hard to explain, but there’s a process where I get into a “space” for the card I’m designing and open myself up to its particular flow of creativity. ![]() The Lord of Prudence.
 “In the shade of an old tree, a carpenter is refining his pieces for his project.
 He guides the planer with focus and care.
-The Eight of Coins is the artisan card and shows someone who is working happily to improve their craft.
-It affirms an emerging talent and ability to work alone in a craft or business venture with great skill and self discipline.
 This card is affirming the power of fine-tuning your technique and bringing attention to detail.
 Meticulous repetition can be boring but it’s with constant rehashing that one improves their skills.
 It’s what elevates one from the serious student to the master.”
+Text and Eight of Coins from the upcoming Lua Tarot.
+Copyright © 2020 Maree Bento.
+All rights are reserved. ![]() “You cannot talk butterfly language to caterpillar people.” -Unknown Lua Tarot has two Judgement cards.
+I’m naming one of them Evolution.
+This card is about a new era of realization.
+It is the resurrection card, and brings transformation and liberation.
+When we get to the Judgement card, it speaks to a conscious and intentional choice of creating advancement...Evolution. ![]() Finished my 58th card from the Lua Tarot.
+I have 20 left to go!
+The Two of Coins card meaning is about balance, grace, harmonious change, and fluctuation.
+The following is an excerpt from the Lua Tarot booklet: “A flamenco dancer plays her castanets with graceful poise while ships navigate a tumultuous sea behind her, representing the ups and downs in life.
+This card shows the skillful balance of taking on multiple projects at a time.
+It requires flexibility, grace, & an ability to go with the flow while being adaptable to changes...
+There’s only so much we can cram into a day.”
+Copyright ©2020 Maree Bento.
+All rights are reserved. |

 |